james-grant1/undergrad_MC_course/tutorials/source/tutorial2.rst

 .. |action| image:: images/General/action.png
    :scale: 5 %

-|think| Identify the melting temperature of the system both by visualising the trajectories of your system at each temperature and by plotting energy vs temperature (in the same way that you did in Tutorial 0).
-Are the melting temperatures identified in your simulations consistent?
+|think| Identify the melting temperature of the system both by visualising the trajectories of your system at each temperature

-Remember, you can use the 'collate temperature and plot' script to plot the system energy against temperature, once you have run calculations at a variety of temperatures.
+If you run the python script yamltocsv.py (`python yamltocsv.py` or otherise) you can extract the system properties from the file YAMLDAT.000, producing a file data.csv which can be opened in a spreadsheet.

-|think| How does your estimate(s) of the melting point compare with that based on your Molecular Dynamics calculation?
+Calculate the average energy for each calculation and plot this against temperature.

 Exercise 2)
 -----------